 Looking back, I think I have never thought something through so long and hard.
 My main concern was not the payback that participating in an event like that would induce on my brain and overall health (that was a given), my main concern was to potentially let the team down and rob them of completing their own challenge and experience.

 See when the bruised brain has no energy left, it tends to start shutting itself down, one thing at a time.
-For me, the foggy brain first kicks in, the funny vision stuff starts to creep in, the coordination goes out the window, the body can slow down to the point where putting one foot in front of the other requires extreme effort and concentration and by then, well my thinking abilities are long gone.
+For me, my speech usually goes first, then the foggy brain kicks in, the funny vision stuff starts to creep in, the coordination goes out the window, the body can slow down to the point where putting one foot in front of the other requires extreme effort and concentration and by then, well my thinking abilities are long gone.
 Me joining the team meant that if the brain stopped operating, my body would most likely follow.
 Now, if i was the only person affected by this, I could find the courage to deal with it as I've been in that position several times post “e”, but I didn’t want to impose my limitations on the rest of the team.

 I can’t acknowledge enough how supportive the rest of the team members were for me to give it a go.
 To help me make my mind up, we started doing mini training sessions, pushing the distances a bit further every time.
 I eventually got to managing not great but ok 1-1 1/2 hour of continuous exercise and I knew then that no matter how much I’d train between now and the event that I’d have to make up my mind based on a lot of unknowns.
 This race was likely to take 4-5 hours to complete on much harder terrain than the one we were training on so the possibilities of failure were REAL and HUGE.